Safe and Optimal Learning from Preferences via Weighted Temporal Logic with Applications in Robotics and Formula 1: Experiments

 For the learning-to-rank example, we consider a real-world motorsport setting: Formula 1.
-Formula 1 is a wheel-to-wheel race where the goal is to finish in the highest position after a fixed number of laps.
-Drivers are ranked based on their finishing times, and each team, consisting of two drivers racing, heavily relies on on-track data to determine their race strategies, such as pit stops, tire compound selection, overtake plans, etc. Our goal is to learn a WSTL formula that captures the important aspects of racing on a specified track using previous years’ race data and ranking results.
+Formula 1 is a wheel-to-wheel racing championship where the goal is to finish in the highest position after a fixed number of laps.
+Drivers are ranked based on their finishing times, and each team, with two drivers per race, heavily relies on on-track data to determine their race strategies, such as pit stops, tire compound selection, overtake plans, etc. Our goal is to learn a WSTL formula that captures the important aspects of racing on a specified track using previous years’ race data and ranking results.
 The learned WSTL formula represents an ideal race performance.
+Note that, although this method is introduced as safe learning, this example shows that the approach can be extended to any kind of task execution guarantee written in STL.